GoldenbergLab/lab-helper-codes/topic_modeling/topic_modeling_template.md

   dplyr::summarise(count = n()) %>%
   ungroup()

-# THIS is the final grouping variable, which is the equivalent to Documents in the tutorial on the website (https://www.tidytextmining.com/topicmodeling.html).
+# THIS is the final grouping variable, which is the equivalent to
+# Documents in the tutorial linked above.
 tidy_d$topic <- ifelse(tidy_d$valence > 1,
                        "positive",
                        ifelse(tidy_d$valence < -1,
                               "negative",
                               "neutral"))

-# This creates the DOCUMENT TERM MATRIX (Basically Words per Group Matrix) in a format that LDA can work with
+# This creates the DOCUMENT TERM MATRIX (Basically Words
+# per Group Matrix) in a format that LDA can work with
 gay_dtm <- tidy_d %>%
   filter(count > 1000 & (is.na(word) == FALSE)) %>% #remove rare words and empty rows
   select(topic, word,count) %>%